Step #1 in Basement Remodeling – RadonSeal Concrete Sealer

-The key to fighting or preventing molds and mildew is removing the source of moisture.
+Consequently, the key to fighting or preventing molds and mildew is removing the source of moisture.
 Seal your basement with RadonSeal™ against capillary water seepage and water vapor.

 Even if your basement looks dry, moisture is pouring in as invisible vapor and by evaporation of water seeping through capillaries.
 The basement is by far the largest source of moisture in your home (over 15 gallons/day).
 Covered floors and walls in finished basements trap moisture and eventually cause:

 Water carries dissolved alkalis from the concrete and soil.
-Water vapor condenses on cool surfaces ("sweating walls" in the summer) or when trapped under a covering, and activates the alkalis in concrete.
+Water vapor condenses on cool surfaces (“sweating walls” in the summer) or when trapped under a covering and activates the alkalis in concrete.

 Alkalis dissolved in water attack fatty acids in paints and adhesives (saponification).
 All paints or surface sealers will peel or blister.
 If you install floor tiles, sheet vinyl, linoleum, glue-on wall panels, it will trap moisture and the glue will disintegrate.
 The alkalis even attack carpeting, floor coverings, and the concrete itself.
 Lime from inside the concrete forms efflorescence (whitish minerals), which easily lifts paints and floor tiles.

 RadonSeal reacts with the lime and alkalis in concrete, stops efflorescence, and seals the capillaries against water and vapor.

 You Already Have a Moisture Problem?

 Without fixing existing water seepage or dampness problems, a basement should not be finished.
 Homeowners have various options: